-Statement to be provided.
-You must give a written or electronic statement to each person named on a required Form 8300 on or before January 31 of the year following the calendar year in which the cash is received.
+You may be able to electronically file Form 8300 using FinCEN's Bank Secrecy Act (BSA) Electronic Filing cash is received.
 The statement must show the name, telephone number, and address of the information contact for the business, the aggregate amount of reportable cash received, and that the information was furnished to the IRS.
-Keep a copy of the statement for your records.